 There are 92 siphon chambers and 111 connecting structures in the MWRA wastewater system.
-Hydraulic flows through many of these siphon chambers and connecting structures are below design capacities.
-The poor flow conditions, caused by irregular maintenance due to the inaccessibility of many structures, contribute to significant surcharges and overflows.
-Odor problems have been identified at some siphon chambers and connecting structures due to hydraulic transitions.
+Wastewater flows through many of these siphon chambers and connecting structures can be impacted by irregular maintenance due to the inaccessibility of many structures.
+Inadequate or reduced hydraulic capacity could in turn contribute to significant surcharges or overflows.
+Odor problems have also been identified at some siphon chambers and connecting structures due to hydraulic transitions.